 — Motavato (Black Kettle) speaking to Colorado Governor Evans, Colonel Chivington, Major Wynkoop & others in Denver, autumn, 1864

-Black Kettle, fearing that if he didn’t agree a less favorable settlement might be presented, agreed to the treaty in 1861 and did what he could to see that the Cheyenne obeyed its provisions.
+Black Kettle, fearing that if he didn’t agree, a less favorable settlement might be presented, agreed to the treaty in 1861 and did what he could to see that the Cheyenne obeyed its provisions.
 However, the Sand Creek reservation could not sustain the Cheyenne Indians forced to live there.
-The barren tract of land was unfit for farming and the nearest herd of buffalo was over two hundred miles away.
-In addition, the reservation soon became a breeding ground for a number of diseases that left numerous dead in their wakes.
-Desperate, many of the young Cheyenne braves began to leave the reservation, preying on the livestock of nearby settlers, and stealing the supplies of passing wagon trains and mining camps to the west.
+The barren tract of land was unfit for farming, and the nearest herd of buffalo was over two hundred miles away.
+In addition, the reservation soon became a breeding ground for several diseases that left numerous dead in their wake.
+Desperate, many of the young Cheyenne braves began to leave the reservation, preying on the livestock of nearby settlers and stealing the supplies of passing wagon trains and mining camps to the west.

-As the Civil War progressed in the east, the number of soldiers in the area was greatly decreased and without protection, the Indians accelerated their attacks.
-However, the area settlers were enraged and soon formed a volunteer militia which led to the Colorado War of 1864-1865, and one of the most infamous incidents of the Indian Wars – the Sand Creek Massacre.
-In this brutal attack, some 150 Indians lay dead, most of which were old men, women and children.
+As the Civil War progressed in the east, the number of soldiers in the area significantly decreased, and without protection, the Indians accelerated their attacks.
+However, the area settlers were enraged and soon formed a volunteer militia which led to the Colorado War of 1864-1865 and one of the most infamous incidents of the Indian Wars – the Sand Creek Massacre.
+In this brutal attack, some 150 Indians lay dead, most of which were old men, women, and children.
 Though Black Kettle miraculously escaped harm at Sand Creek, his wife was shot several times.

 Always a peaceful man, Black Kettle continued to counsel peace, even as the Cheyenne struck back with continued raids on wagon trains and nearby ranches.
-By October 1865, he and other Indian leaders had arranged an uneasy truce on the plains, signing a new treaty that exchanged the Sand Creek Reservation for reservations in southwestern Kansas, though these did not include their former Kansas hunting grounds.
+By October 1865, he and other Indian leaders had arranged an uneasy truce on the plains, signing a new treaty that exchanged the Sand Creek Reservation for reservations in southwestern Kansas.
+However, these did not include their former Kansas hunting grounds.

-The U.S. Government, angered by the Cheyenne’s refusal to obey the treaty soon sent in General William Tecumseh Sherman to force them onto their assigned lands.
-However, Roman Nose and his followers struck back by continuing to attack so many westward bound pioneers that it soon halted all traffic across western Kansas for a time.
-Seeking to resolve the conflict after years of attacks, the U.S. Government sought to move the Cheyenne once again, this time onto two smaller reservations in Indian Territory (present-day Oklahoma.)
+The U.S. Government, angered by the Cheyenne’s refusal to obey the treaty, soon sent in General William Tecumseh Sherman to force them onto their assigned lands.
+However, Roman Nose and his followers struck back by continuing to attack so many westward-bound pioneers that it soon halted all traffic across western Kansas for a time.
+Seeking to resolve the conflict after years of attacks, the U.S. Government sought to move the Cheyenne again, this time onto two smaller reservations in Indian Territory (present-day Oklahoma.)

 There, the Indians were promised that they would receive annual provisions of food and supplies.
-Black Kettle was once again among the leaders who signed the treaty – the Medicine Lodge Treaty of 1867.
-However, once he moved his band to the new reservation, the promised provisions were never given and by year’s end, even more of the Cheyenne braves had joined with Roman Nose.
+Black Kettle was once again among the leaders who signed the Medicine Lodge Treaty of 1867.
+However, once he moved his band to the new reservation, the promised provisions were never given, and by year’s end, even more of the Cheyenne braves had joined with Roman Nose.

-Dying with Black Kettle were the Cheyenne’s hopes of sustaining themselves as an independent people.
+Dying with Black Kettle was the Cheyenne’s hope of sustaining themselves as independent people.
 By the next year, all had been driven from the plains and confined to reservations.
-Black Kettle is buried in the Indian Cemetery in Colony, Oklahoma.